adunkman/dunkman.me/app/content/blog/2013/next-desk-terra.md

 ---
-title: "Review: The NextDesk Terra"
+title: "Review: the NextDesk Terra"
 date: "2013-10-31"
 summary: A review of my purchasing experience of the NextDesk Terra, a motorized stand/sit desk with a bamboo surface.
 aliases: